azmr/blit-fonts/readme.md

 /* This is just a convenience wrapper around the array:
  * - simplify calls even more
- * - you can reference the constants in a debugger
+ * - reference the constants in a debugger
- * - can keep scaled versions of the constants above */ typedef struct blit16_font
+ * - keep scaled versions of the constants above
+ */
+typedef struct blit16_font
 {